Parents of shut-down daycare facilities share experiences

 But I did miss something pretty big.

-Although I checked to see if Play Mountain Place had a valid license, which it did, I didn’t check to see what the license specifically allowed.
+Although I checked for Play Mountain Place’s valid license, which I found, I didn’t read to see what the license specifically allowed.

-Had I read the details of the license, I would have seen Play Mountain Place could only legally provide care for six children, and on my son’s first day, I would have known they were violating the license.
+Had I understood the details of the license, I would have seen Play Mountain Place could only legally provide care for six children, and on my son’s first day, I would have seen violations.

 But it’s something we all missed.